tanjazlender/MicrobiomePrime/README.md

 In the final step of data preprocessing, calculate the relative abundances of each sequence within each sample.
 Ensure that the preprocessed file outputs adhere to the required format specified in the "Inputs" section.

 ## Inputs
-Make sure that the MicrobiomePrime input files are formatted to match our example.
-Do not forget to check file names, row names, column names and table formatting.

-For the analysis itself, you will need the following four files:
+For the analysis, you will need the following four files:
-1. Metadata file
-2. Relative abundance table
-3. FASTA file
-4. Taxonomy file

-The specific structure and format of each file are detailed below.

 <details>
 <summary>1.
 Metadata file</summary>